 A Guide to Non-Violent Communication

-The truth is, communication is at the heart of every aspect of our work life, and our dialogues with coworkers matter just as much as our roles.
-However, sometimes the way we express ourselves can unintentionally create barriers rather than build connections.
+Communication is at the heart of every aspect of our work life.
+Our dialogues with coworkers matter just as much as our technical skills.
+But sometimes the way we express ourselves unintentionally creates barriers rather than building connections.

-Non-violent communication (NVC) is a method of empathetic conversation that focuses on understanding and meeting the needs of both the speaker and the listener.
-Whether you’re leading a team, resolving critical conflicts, or simply aiming for more effective workplace communication, NVC provides a practical framework for expressing your needs while expressing others.
+Non-violent communication is a method of empathetic conversation that focuses on understanding and meeting the needs of both the speaker and the listener.
+Whether you're leading a team, resolving critical conflicts, or simply aiming for more effective workplace communication, NVC provides a practical framework for expressing your needs while honoring others'.

 The concept of NVC was developed by Marshall Rosenberg.
 Growing up in Detroit, Rosenberg witnessed violence frequently, and became curious about its causes and how violence could be reduced.
 He created the Center of Nonviolent Communication (CNVC) in 1984, using his work during the 1960s Civil Rights Movement, and developed training methodologies for NVC while mediating riots between students and colleges over segregation.